MicrosoftDocs/Hololens/hololens/security-state-separation-isolation.md

   * Wi-fi network connection access data-device-remembered networks and associated connection passwords.
   * Crash dumps including settings, logs.
   * Drivers downloaded on-demand for newly discovered devices.
-A high-value alterable state on Windows Holographic for Business resides on the operating system Data security location, either as a saved file on disk or in a persisted registry hive.
+A high-value alterable state on HoloLens 2 resides on the operating system Data security location, either as a saved file on disk or in a persisted registry hive.

 #### User data